 The Largest Wetland Restoration Project of its Kind

 Half of the wetlands in the Great Lakes basin are gone.
 In western Lake Erie, where just 10 percent of the original 300,000-acres of wetland remain, every acre counts.
-The largest new wetland restoration project underway on the Great Lakes, Howard Marsh, will take hundreds of acres near the lakeshore—approximately 750 now and 250 in the future—from a willing landowner out of agricultural production and re-create a marsh wetland as buffer between land and lake.
+The largest new wetland restoration project on the Great Lakes, Howard Marsh, takes 1,000 acres near the lakeshore—from a willing landowner out of agricultural production and re-create a marsh wetland as buffer between land and lake.